antoinepryy/TDA602-language-based-security/README.md

 ```

 The `getBalance` function had to be rewritten since a data race error can occur if we don't use the FileLock class in this section.
-Normally we should not be obliged to do this since our program just read and doesn't perform any writing on the file, but on windows removing the lock often cause troubles, so we decided to keep it to preserve program integrity instead of performances :
+Normally we should not be obliged to do this since our program just read and doesn't perform any writing on the file, but on windows, removing the lock often cause troubles, so we decided to keep it to preserve program integrity instead of performances:

 ```java